plawlost/yazzone/data/essays/mvp.md

 MVP kids develop a specific belief: I am the variable.
 If I were better, smarter, less needy, then the warmth would stabilize.
 This is wrong.
 But it's the only model that preserves agency.
 The alternative—love is random and I can't control it—is too destabilizing to accept.

 So you spend years trying to find the key.
 You optimize yourself.
 You achieve things.
 The key never appears, because there was no key.
+The door was never locked.
+They just weren't home.

-## The Counterintuitive Truth
+## The Glass

-My father had been in prison most of my life—political reasons.
-I saw him monthly through glass.
+My father was in prison most of my life.
+Political reasons—he wrote things the government didn't like.
+I saw him through glass, once a month, maybe twice if we were lucky.

-What that taught me: constraints force intention.
-When time is scarce, you can't defer presence to tomorrow.
-You either show up or you don't.

-This generalizes.
-Startups with six months of runway often ship faster than those with three years.
-Students who work jobs often outperform those with unlimited study time.
-Scarcity clarifies.
-Abundance can obscure.

-The lesson isn't about any one person.
-It's that presence is a choice, and unlimited availability can make it easy to keep choosing tomorrow.
+Here's what I remember.
+I'd prepare things to tell him all week.
+Small things—a grade, a project, something funny that happened.
+I'd rehearse them in my head on the drive there.
+Then we'd sit on opposite sides of the glass and I'd have maybe twenty minutes.
+No hugs.
+No silence that wasn't expensive.
+Every second had to carry weight.

+He couldn't help me with homework.
+Couldn't come to anything.
+Couldn't be there when things fell apart.
+By every metric, he was the more absent parent.
+But here's what's strange: I never doubted he saw me.
+When we talked through that glass, I had his complete attention.
+The constraint made presence non-negotiable.

+I think about this a lot.
+The parent who was physically there every day but mentally checked out.
+The parent behind glass who was entirely present for twenty minutes a month.
+Which one was the MVP?

+Presence isn't proximity.
+Some people are there every day and never once make you feel seen.
+Some people are separated by concrete and glass and still manage to show up completely.

 ## Two Kinds of Confidence